moshodi/dmvRecordsContracts/README.md

 These are the smart contracts for a blockchain-based motor vehicle records keeping system.

 #### How it Works
 These smart contracts give users the ability to create a driver account.
 With this account, users have somewhere easily accessible and secure to store their license and registration information.
-Once their information is set, they have access to their records at all times.

 #### Stack